9ae/ace/wiki/vault/s.1_19.md

 # What happens
 Zaki wakes up and find the entire place in flames, he tries to escape gets dizzy.
 In a smokey haze Vio comes through the flames.
 Use [org scene](https://github.com/9ae/ace/blob/master/chapters/01.md#vio-saves-zaki) in Zaki's POv.

+Z: What?
+V: I only kill necessary.
+You shouldn't have to die, not here, not now.

 ##  Why it matters
 Vio is confused, not fully sure why she feels compelled to do this.
 But also determined.